 Ambulance Services

-It is acknowledged that this team of volunteers provide an excellence in service to the community, however the lack of a permanent ambulance station has been a topic of concern for sometime, due to the distance from hospitals and, there being no local general practice.
+It is acknowledged that while this team of volunteers provide an excellence in service to the community, the lack of a permanent ambulance station is a concern, due to the distance from hospitals, there being no local general practice, and First Responder volunteer numbers not being sufficient to cover a full week.

-On behalf of residents, the WDRA is advocating alongside local First Responders and government representatives for a permanent station in the future.
+The WDRA has been working with local First Responders, residents and government representatives to lobby for a permanent station in the future.

-Letters of support from the community were sent to the Commissioner Queensland Ambulance Services and, State Member for Burnett, Mr Stephen Bennett has provided his support by corresponding with Queensland Minister for Health and Ambulance Services on the matter.
+• State Member for Burnett, Mr Stephen Bennett provided support by corresponding with Queensland Minister for Health and Ambulance Services.

 Response from Minister for Health & Ambulance Services